kopoden/quadratic_equation/README.md

 1. The equation has no solutions.
 2. The equation has an infinite number of solutions.
-3. You will see one or two roots.
+3. You will see the only solution or two roots.

 ###Reusing
+Finally, program will ask you about one more equation.

 - If you want to close program write: 0
 - If you want to solve one more equation write: 1
-- If you want to continue and to clear the screen, write: 2 (maybe the last function available only for Windows users)
+- If you want to continue and to clear the screen, write: 2

 -------------
 ###Contacts